GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 - [ ] instantiation of the entire class template occurs when a member is used

   The definition of the template argument(s) must be visible at this point, even if they are not needed for a successful compile (e.g. if the template's code only uses the type `T*`, not `T`)
 - [ ] explicit instantiation
 - [ ] `using` for alias templates (`Parser.GetUsing` and others)
 - [ ] `extern template`
+- [ ] initialization of static data members in template instances

+  The code for this is not included when generating the code for a template instance, so the static member appears uninitialized (`<@i=0`) in the _.lib_ file created by `>export`.

-Because external headers in the [_subs_](/subs) directory do not provide function implementations for templates, `>check` may erroneously recommend things such as
+Because external headers in the [_subs_](/subs) directory do not provide function implementations for templates, `>check` erroneously recommends things such as
 - removing an `#include` that is needed to make a destructor visible to a `std::unique_ptr` template instance
 - declaring a data member `const`even though it is inserted in a `std::set` and must therefore support `std::move`
+- removing most of the things in _Allocators.h_ (since this code is only invoked from the STL, not from within RSC)

 ### Parser
 - [ ] `Parser.Punt` causes a software log on argument overflow